Ofek-Asban/Cluster-computation-of-Mean-Field-equations/README.md

 ### HcTLS.m

-Input N, and the number of the specific realization.
+Main input parameters input parameters N, and the realization number.
 Increasing and than lowering the temperature to find a lower local minina.
-For each temperatur value fined a solution to equations (2) using relaxation iterative method.
-(This is done using vectorization for efficiency).
+For each temperatur value calles  EnergyIteration.m find a solution to equations (2).
 Output a solution vector of Eq.
 (2).

+### EnergyIteration.m

+Main input parameters N and Temperature value.
+Using relaxation iterative method to find solution to euqation (2).
+(This algorithm is the bottleneck of the computation, thus it is implemented in vectorized form for efficiency).

 ### MasterDiffDistanceMatrices.sh